tastytea/whyblocked/README.md

-**Whyblocked** reminds you why you blocked someone.
-It is developed with Mastodon in mind, but can be used for other contexts, of course.
+**Whyblocked** allows you to store the reason why you blocked someone, along with "receipts", URLs to the posts that led you to block them.

 It has a text- and a Qt-interface and uses a SQLite-database.